Research Expansion to Southeast Asia Awards

 Funded by Bringing Southeast Asia Home, an initiative sponsored by the Henry Luce Foundation Initiative on Southeast Asia, these funds are intended to allow faculty whose research is located in a geographical domain outside of Southeast Asia to expand their work into the region or with populations associated with the region.
 These funds are appropriate for, for example, a historian of Europe who wants to investigate linkages with Southeast Asia at a particular period in history or a public health researcher who has worked with Latinx communities in NC and wants to extend an intervention to Southeast Asian American populations.
 This award is open to faculty members of any rank at any UNC system institution.
 Each award is in the amount of $4,000.
 If this award amount is not appropriate to the needs of the project, please contact the Assistant Director of Southeast Asian Initiatives to consider alternatives.
 Applications are due at annually at the end of October.

-The next deadline to apply for these funds is October 26, 2022.
-Applications can be submitted to the CAC’s Associate Director, Kevin Fogg.
+The next deadline to apply for these funds is October 25, 2023.
+Applications can be submitted to the CAC’s Assistant Director for Southeast Asia Initiatives, Becky Butler.

 To apply for a Research Expansion to Southeast Asia Award, please submit:

 - A two-page description of the research to be undertaken.
 Please address why you plan to extend your research to Southeast Asia and/or Southeast Asian communities.